CodeNeyam/Full-Stack-Projects/README.md

 ## MongoDB Projects

-- [Clinic and Hotel Management System](https://github.com/CodeNeyam/MongoDB) - A clinic management system
+- [Clinic and Hotel Management System](https://github.com/CodeNeyam/MongoDB) - A Clinic and a Hotel management system